This post may contain affiliate links.

 - Put 12 cupcakes cases into your tin ready.

-- Cream your room temperature butter with your sugar until it's pale, light and fluffy.
+- Cream your room temperature butter with your sugar until it's pale, light and fluffy, using a wooden spoon or an electric hand whisk.

 - Spoon equal amounts of mixture into your cupcake cases.
 (I use an ice cream scoop as this gives the perfect amount and ensures some uniformity.)